angussaw/hdb_resale_project/findings.md

 - API requests
 - Webscraping tools (BeautifulSoup)

-The HDB resale price data was downloaded from Data.gov.sg, containing approximately 120,000 resale transactions from 2015 to 2020.
+The HDB resale price data was downloaded from Data.gov.sg, containing approximately 192,000 resale transactions from January 2015 to June 2023.

-There are a total of 117,527 rows and 11 columns in the dataset.
+There are a total of 192,489 rows and 11 columns in the dataset.
 Each row represents a hdb resale transaction, and the target variable is the "resale_price" variable.

 The EDA selection consists of the following main tasks:
 1. Perform one-way ANOVA tests on raw categorical features with the target variable to check whether the unique categorical values have statistically significant differing mean resale prices (eg towns, flat model, flat type etc...)